MartinPerezGiordan/HotelBooker/README.md

 For a detailed description of the project and its features, please refer to the project report in the file Obligatorio P1 M.Perez 294829.pdf.
 The report explains the purpose of each button, the different user roles, and the testing performed on the system.
 (Please note that the document is in Spanish, as it was part of the project requirements)

 This project was developed entirely by Martin Perez.

+You can view the live site at: [https://MartinPerezGiordan.github.io/HotelBooker/](https://MartinPerezGiordan.github.io/HotelBooker/).